 Fluphenazine is also effective in suppressing tics.

-With any drug, the lowest dose required to make tics tolerable is used; doses are tapered as tics wane.
+With any medication, the lowest dose required to make tics tolerable is used; doses are tapered as tics wane.
 Adverse effects of dysphoria, parkinsonism, akathisia, and tardive dyskinesia are rare but may limit use of antipsychotics; using lower daytime doses and higher bedtime doses may decrease adverse effects.

 Treating comorbidities is important.

 ADHD can sometimes be successfully treated with low doses of stimulants without exacerbating tics, but an alternative treatment (eg, atomoxetine) may be preferable.

 If obsessive or compulsive traits are bothersome, a selective serotonin reuptake inhibitor may be useful.

 Children who have tics and who are struggling in school should be evaluated for learning disorders and provided with support as needed.

 Tics are repeated, sudden, rapid, nonrhythmic muscle movements or vocalizations that develop in children < 18 years old.

-Simple tics are a very brief movement or vocalization (eg, head jerk, grunt), typically without social meaning.
+Simple tics are very brief movements and/or vocalizations (eg, head jerk, grunt), typically without social meaning.

 Complex tics may appear to have social meaning (ie, be recognizable gestures or words) and thus seem intentional, but they are not.

 Comorbidities (eg, attention-deficit/hyperactivity disorder, obsessive-compulsive disorder) are common and must also be diagnosed and treated.